wieden-kennedy/autoscalebot/README.md

     * (v0.3) The time period to count differentials over.
 Defaults to `None`.

 * `NOTIFY_IF_NEEDS_EXCEED_MAX`
     * Call the `NOTIFICATION_BACKENDS` when the app is at `MAX_DYNOS`, and the reponses are too slow.
-This likely means that `MAX_DYNOS` is too low, but django-heroku-autoscale won't scale it up without your explicit instructions.
+This likely means that `MAX_DYNOS` is too low, but autoscalebot won't scale it up without your explicit instructions.
 Defaults to `True`.

 * `NOTIFY_IF_NEEDS_BELOW_MIN`
     * Call the `NOTIFICATION_BACKENDS` when the app is at `MIN_DYNOS`, and the reponses are below the scale down minimum (but above one).
 Useful for learning if you have `MIN_DYNOS` set too low.
 Defaults to `False`.